Wikipedia - Free Ency

 California Renewable Energy Statistics & Data.
 Includes an Energy Glossary.

-Canadian Renewable Fuels Association, Renewable Energy - Greenpeace Canada, CREST - Center for Sustainable Technology, IPPSO - Independent Power Producers' Society of Ontario, Government of Canada - Sustainable Development?
+Canadian Renewable Fuels Association, Sustainable development - The Federal Sustainable Development Strategy, environmental indicators, departmental strategy, IPPSO - Independent Power Producers' Society of Ontario, Government of Canada - Sustainable Development

 Clean Air & Energy: Energy, Global Warming, Clean Water & Oceans, Toxic Chemicals & Health, Nuclear Weapons & Waste, Smart Growth - Solving Sprawl - Cities & Green Living, U.S. Law & Policy, International Issues, and other topics from Natural Resources Defense Council (NRDC).

-Clean Energy from U.S. Environmental Protection Agency, Washington, DC.
-Energy and You.
-Glossary.
-Definition of Renewable Energy.
+Clean Energy from U.S. Environmental Protection Agency (EPA), Washington, DC.

 ● Energy Articles from Clean Energy Ideas: